• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-Here's a delicious palak paneer recipe that's easy to make at home and healthier than take-out.
+Here’s a delicious palak paneer recipe that’s easy to make at home.
 Fresh paneer is pan-seared to golden perfection, then folded into a creamy spinach curry.
-Serve it with rice or naan for a flavorful meal that's ready in just 40 minutes!
+Serve it with rice or naan for a flavorful meal that’s ready in just 40 minutes!

 a close up of Palak Paneer (spinach curry) in a bowl

 Palak paneer is one of our favorite Indian takeout dishes, so the first time we made it, we felt a bit intimidated to give it a go at home.
-We've now been making and perfecting this spinach curry recipe for years as it has become our go-to easy comfort food dinner.
-We love that it's delicious and easy to make with only fresh ingredients (and tons of spinach) so it's healthier, too!
+We’ve been perfecting this spinach curry recipe for years, making it our go-to easy comfort food dinner.
+We love that it’s delicious and easy to make with only fresh ingredients and tons of spinach.

 If this is your first time cooking with paneer, you’ll find it’s surprisingly easy to work with.
 Browning it in the pan gives it great texture and makes it more flavorful.